Stewart-SaraK/fashion-sustainability-analysis/README.md

  - Event study

 **Results**
-Sustainability commitments were not associated with statistically significant changes in revenue or stock returns.
+Weak evidence to support that sustainability commitments were associated with statistically significant changes in revenue or stock returns.
-Consumer interest changed over time following sustainability announcements.
+Consumer interest changed over time following sustainability announcements, no evidence to support positive or negative consumer interest after sustainability commitments were executed.
-Demonstrated application of causal inference methods to real-world business data.

 **Skills Demonstrated**
  - Statistical modeling